Looking for the best books for beginning readers to

 This Caldecott Honor book is a simple story of friendship that does not need long words to convey its meaning.
 I love this book because it is such a great book to have success with decoding.

 The simple sentences in this book make it easy to decode- especially with the funny pictures as an added clue.
-This is a beginning reader that really is appropriate for beginners.
+This is one of the books for beginning readers that really is appropriate for beginners.

 A beginning reader will also start to recognize high-frequency words also known as sight words.
 These are words that do not necessarily follow the rules for decoding and occur often within a text (like the word “you”).